 3. Don’t Ventilate

-If you’re venting into a shared common area the smell of a toilet overflow isn’t always pleasant, but you should refrain from opening windows or doors to other rooms.
+If you’re venting into a shared common area the smell of a toilet overflow isn’t always pleasant so you should refrain from opening windows or doors to other rooms.
 That’s because the odors could spread beyond just the bathroom and could make residents in these other areas sick.
 If it’s a single-family dwelling, venting shouldn’t be an issue.

 Contact us Today